korboybeats/map_editor_scripts_updated_v1/README.md

 You can also bind other keys to other map names as well.

 ### Keybinds:
-* `X` Switch your character to Bloodhound and give you the prop tool.
+* `X` Switch legend to Bloodhound, switch to third person mode, and obtain prop tool.
 * `V` Equip the prop tool.
 * `T` Change perspective mode.
 * `F` Toggle noclip.